In the late 1980s, we discovered an opportunity to create a new product. By engaging with users,

 when they weren't even there to see it?

 Screensavers seemed to make no sense, even as a free product.
 We discovered an opportunity that didn't seem to exist.
-We had relatively boring contract work, so we experimented with graphic visualizations to make it less boring for customers and quite frankly, ourselves.
+We had relatively boring contract work, so we experimented with graphic animated infographics to make data more exciting and easier to understand.

 Solving problems isn't that bad when you realize what's really important to solve.